-Welcome to the 2013-2014 school year and especially to the Class of 2017.
-The Board will convene again starting September, 2013.
-The 2013-2014 academic year meeting schedule has been posted.
+Welcome to 2014!
+Please find the schedule of the 2014 meetings here: 2013-2014 academic year meeting schedule.
 Please adhere to all deadlines for full review projects.

 The IRB has a new submission e-mail address.
 All submissions should be sent to: email@example.com.
 Please ensure to update your address books.

 FDU has licensed the Collaborative Institution Training Initiative (CITI) program for web-based training in human research subject protection, responsible conduct of research, animal care & use, and export control.
 The training and information may be accessed here: http://view.fdu.edu/default.aspx?id=5825.